MicrosoftDocs/Virtualization-Documentation/tlfs.md

     from the processor’s TLB.
 If the specified virtual address was originally mapped as a 4‑K page, the translation for this page is removed from the TLB.
-If the specified virtual address was originally mapped as a “large page” (either 2 MB or 4 MB, depending on the MMU mode), the translation for the entire large page is removed from the TLB.
+If the specified virtual address was originally mapped as a “large page" (either 2 MB or 4 MB, depending on the MMU mode), the translation for the entire large page is removed from the TLB.
 The INVLPG instruction flushes both global and non-global translations.
-Global translations are defined as those which have the “global” bit set within the page table entry.
+Global translations are defined as those which have the “global" bit set within the page table entry.

 -   The MOV to CR3 instruction and task switches that modify CR3 invalidate translations for all non-global pages within the